Ryanair: 1984–1989

-Ryanair was founded in 1984 as Danren Enterprises by Christopher Ryan, Liam Lonergan (owner of Irish travel agent Club Travel), and Irish businessman Tony Ryan, founder of Guinness Peat Aviation.
-The airline was shortly renamed Ryanair on 8 July 1985.
-It began operations in 1985 flying a 15-seat Embraer Bandeirante turboprop aircraft between Waterford and Gatwick Airport.
+The company was incorporated on 28 November 1984 as Danren Enterprises.
+It was founded by Christopher Ryan (1936–2007), Tony Ryan (1936–2007) (founder of Guinness Peat Aviation), his son Declan Ryan, and Liam Lonergan (owner of Irish travel agent Club Travel).

+The airline was renamed Ryanair and launched its first flight on 8 July 1985, between Waterford and Gatwick Airport, with a 15-seat Embraer EMB 110 Bandeirante turboprop aircraft.
+Cabin crew were required to be at most tall "in order to be able to operate in the tiny cabin of the aircraft".
+As of September 1985, Ryanair was operating 9 weekly flights on the route.
+In its first year, the airline carried 5,000 passengers.

-The first chief executive was Eugene O'Neill (1956–2018), who had formerly worked as managing director of Ryan's Sunday Tribune newspaper and as Ryan's personal assistant.
+The first chief executive was Eugene O'Neill (1956–2018), who had formerly worked as managing director of Tony Ryan's Sunday Tribune newspaper and as Ryan's personal assistant.
 O'Neill was talented at marketing but did not focus on costs, and the airline lost money in its early years.
-Ryan vetoed O'Neill's proposal to take Aer Lingus to the European Commission for breach of competition rules, because at the time Aer Lingus was state-owned and Ryanair depended on the Irish government for its route licences.
-Ryan sacked O'Neill in September 1987, who sued for wrongful dismissal.
+Ryan vetoed O'Neill's proposal to accuse Aer Lingus for breach of competition rules at the European Commission because at the time Aer Lingus was state-owned and Ryanair depended on the Irish government for its route licences.
+Ryan fired O'Neill in September 1987, who sued for wrongful dismissal.

-In 1986, the company added a second route from Dublin to Luton with two Hawker Siddeley HS 748s, thus directly competing with the Aer Lingus/British Airways duopoly for the first time.
-Under partial European Economic Community (EEC) deregulation, airlines could begin new international intra-EEC services as long as one of the two governments approved (the so-called "double-disapproval" regime).
-The Irish government at the time refused its approval to protect Aer Lingus, but Britain, under Margaret Thatcher's deregulating Conservative government, approved the service.
-With two routes and two aircraft, the fledgling airline carried 82,000 passengers in one year.